Vaginal birth after caesarean (VBAC) | 5 things you should know

 The type of uterine incision used for your previous C-section

 The three types of uterine incisions used for C-sections are low transverse, low vertical and classical uterine incisions.
 VBAC is usually done only on women with low transverse or low vertical uterine incisions.
-High vertical incision or classical incision is associated with a higher risk of uterine rupture.
+A high vertical incision or classical incision is associated with a higher risk of uterine rupture.

 History of uterine rupture